 - In general, each ovule consists of a megaspore mother cell.

-- Mother cell undergoes meiosis producing four haploid megaspores, out of which three degenerates and one divides to form the embryo sac.
+The mother cell undergoes meiosis producing four haploid megaspores, out of which three degenerate and one divides to form the embryo sac.

 - A diploid secondary nucleus is formed by the fusion of polar nuclei.